EN

 What if I owe more than my home is worth when I sell?

-A Reverse mortgage is a "non-recourse" loan which is a type of debt secured by collateral, in the case of reverse mortgages, your home.
+A Reverse mortgage is a "non-recourse" loan which is a type of debt secured by collateral, in the case of reverse mortgage, your home.
 Therefore, the lender does not have the ability to pursue any of your assets for repayment of the debt.
+The home stands for the debt.
 Additionally, you can never owe more than your home is worth upon the sale of the property because of "non-recourse".
 The FHA mortgage insurance that was required on your HECM protects borrowers from ever owing more than the value of the home even if the house is under water (worth less than what is owed).
-In this case, lenders are made whole through FHA mortgage insurance.
+In this case, lenders are made whole through putting in a claim to the FHA.

 Get Your Questions Answered!